budlabs/bwp/README.md

 if [pngquant](https://pngquant.org/) is installed it will be used to convert blurred images to png8 to save space.

 if [parallel](https://www.gnu.org/software/parallel/) is installed it will be used when adding multiple files  (when the last argument to `bwp` is a path to a directory).
-It should be faster then `xargs`,  (*which is used if `parallel is not installed*), but utilize more of the CPU.
+It should be faster then `xargs`,  (*which is used if parallel is not installed*), but utilize more of the CPU.

+## environment

+`BWP_DIR`
+Directory where wallpapers and history file will get stored. defaults to: $HOME/.cache/wallpapers

+`BWP_GEOMETRY`
+($WIDTHx$HEIGHT) if set, images added to the library will be resized (if needed) to the dimensions specified.
+If not set, images will be resized (if needed) to the same dimensions as the currently active monitor. defaults to:

+`BWP_COMMAND`
+Command used to set the wallpaper. defaults to: feh --no-fehbg --bg-fill

+`BWP_LOCK_OPTIONS`
+Additional command line options passed to `i3lock`.
+`--lock-options` will override this variable if set. defaults to:

+`BWP_LOCK_IMAGE_OPTIONS`
+Additional command line options passed to `convert` before locking the screen. `--image-options` will override this variable if set. defaults to:

 ## license